Michael Vick: Reorganization plan

 Vick's attorneys filed a first plan of reorganization through bankruptcy on November 12, 2008.
 Under the plan, Vick was to sell three of his six homes.
 Vick's expenses, meanwhile, included support payments of approximately $30,000 a month.
 They included $14,531 a month to his mother, $12,363 a month to his fiancée and two daughters, and $3,500 a month to his former girlfriend Tameka Taylor, with whom he had a child.
 Creditors challenged Vick's spending plan given his loss of salary and suspension from the NFL.
 Vick's attorneys told the judge on November 13 that Vick "has every reason to believe that upon his release, he will be reinstated into the NFL, resume his career and be able to earn a substantial living."

 After creditors objected to the initial reorganization plan, Vick appeared in person before Santoro at a hearing in Newport News on April 2, 2009.
 Santoro had decided not to allow testimony by video in March, saying he needed Vick in the courtroom to assess his demeanor and credibility.
 Vick testified that he intended to live a better life after prison.
-He said his crime was "heinous" and he felt "true remorse."
+He said his crime was "heinous" and felt "true remorse".
 Near the end of the hearing, Santoro rejected the plan as unsound, saying that it was too strongly predicated on Vick's return to the NFL and the substantial projected income it would bring, neither of which was assured.

 The judge commended Vick for trying to work out his financial mess after years of poor choices, but told Vick the numbers did not add up.
 Santoro adjourned the case and told Vick to work with his advisers to create a new plan, suggesting Vick begin by liquidating one or both of his Virginia homes, as well as three of the cars he intended to keep, and "buy a house more within his means."
 Vick had testified that he felt obligated to provide for friends and family because of "where he had come from."
 Santoro told Vick that while that was commendable, "You cannot be everything to everybody.
 If you do, you're going to be nothing to anybody."